 The advertising copy was unequivocal: “10th September 1975: A black day for Modena, Stuttgart and Milan”.
 It didn’t quite work out like that, but 40 years late, the jury’s finally in on the XJ-S.

 On this day 40 years ago, the Jaguar XJ-S was launched to the press, and while knives were mostly sheathed, the sense of bewilderment was palpable.
 Because the one aspect of the XJ-S few critics ever truly got their heads around was its styling.
-For the entirety of its career, the car’s appearance was derided by the automotive media, certain they were as right as Jaguar were wrong.
+For the entirety of the car’s career, its appearance was derided by the automotive media, certain they were as right as Jaguar were wrong.

-So much so that when Jaguar explored a major restyling programme mid-decade, they discovered to their surprise that customers did not want the style of the car, (most notably the rear buttress-shaped sail panels) to be altered; so much had they become an immutable part of the car’s styling identity.
+So much so that when Jaguar explored a major restyling programme mid-decade, they discovered to their surprise that customers did not want the style of the car, (most notably the rear buttress-shaped sail panels) to be altered, so much had they become an immutable part of the car’s identity.

 These revisions were delayed until 1990, and saw much of the body in white revised, in part to allow for the number of body panels to be reduced, production tolerances to be improved and worn out body dies to be replaced.
 Most of the visual changes were confined to the daylight openings – an aspect of the original car that was never satisfactorily resolved.

 The adoption of larger, more ‘transatlantic’ looking tail lamp units completed the obvious changes, the overall effect being less cluttered, yet at the same time, less charming.
 In 1993 large integral body-colour bumper units were added, which really was a revision too far.
-Production ceased three years later.

 With over 100,000 made over a 21-year lifespan, the XJ-S became a very familiar sight on UK roads.
-Such familiarity probably lead to a certain indifference but with only around 7,600 still registered in Britain – (according to journalist and XJ-S owner, Richard Bremner), it has become an increasingly rare one.
-As the XJ-S becomes a less common sight, its appearance, once so derided has become increasingly distinctive – after all, nothing looks quite like an XJ-S now – if indeed anything ever truly did.
+Such familiarity probably lead to a certain indifference but with only around 7,600 still registered in Britain – (according to journalist and owner, Richard Bremner), it has become an increasingly rare one.
+As XJ-S becomes a less common sight, its appearance, once so derided, has become increasingly distinctive – after all, nothing looks quite like an XJ-S now – if indeed anything ever truly did.

 And as E-Type values go stratospheric, the classic car industry is turning its avaricious eyes towards Jaguar’s formerly unloved GT and is now tipping the XJ-S for greatness.
-In his editorial in Octane Magazine last month, David Lillywhite, embraced the XJ-S’ looks, lauding its distinctive lines.
+In his editorial in Octane Magazine last month, David Lillywhite embraced the XJ-S’ looks, lauding its distinctive lines.
 In the same issue, Harry Metcalfe suggested that had XJ-S been the product of an Italian carrozzeira, it would already be viewed as a classic.

 “Tank or Supercar”, shrieked Motor in 1976.
 “Now is the time to buy an XJ-S” scream the classic titles today.
-Yes, the XJ-S still fascinates and repels in equal measure, and while the wider world is finally waking up to the big Jag’s latent charms, some of us really didn’t need reminding.
+Yes, the XJ-S still fascinates and repels in equal measure, but while the wider world is finally waking up to the big Jag’s latent charms, some of us really didn’t need reminding.